gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ### Update Gatsby related packages

 Update your `package.json` to use the latest version of Gatsby related packages.
 You should upgrade any package name that starts with `gatsby-*`.
 Note, this only applies to plugins managed in the [gatsbyjs/gatsby](https://github.com/gatsbyjs/gatsby) repository.
 If you're using community plugins, they might not be upgraded yet.
-Many plugins won't need updating so they well might keep working (if not, please check their repository for the current status).
+Many plugins won't need updating so they may keep working (if not, please check their repository for the current status).
 You can run an npm script to see all outdated dependencies.

 #### npm